wtraylor/trace21ka_for_lpjguess/README.md

 Authors
 -------

-Main author: [Wolfgang Traylor](mailto:wolfgang.pappa@senckenberg.de), Senckenberg Biodiversity and Climate Research Institute, Frankfurt, Germany
+Main author: [Wolfgang Traylor](mailto:wolfgang.pappa@senckenberg.de), Senckenberg Biodiversity and Climate Research Institute, Frankfurt (BiK-F), Germany

 Thanks to Christian Werner and Johan Liakka for their example script.
 Thanks to Matthew Forrest for a few tips.